-- PARK Bar – This is the perfect place to go to on a weekend with a group of friends.
+- PARK Bar – This is the perfect place to go on a weekend with a group of friends.
 Just get there early to secure a table.
-Beautiful views and they typically have a live DJ.
+Beautiful views, and they typically have a live DJ.

 - Level 8 – This is in the Principe Real neighborhood.
 Fantastic views, kind of hard to find.
-I recommend the aeperol spritz.
-They typically have a DJ here as well!
+I recommend the Aperol spritz.
+They typically have a DJ here, as well!

 - Topo Terraco